learn-awesome/learn/README.md

 ```
 rails s
 ```
-Login to the http://localhost:3000/admin/ panel using `admin@example.com` and `password`.
+For the admin interface, login at http://localhost:3000/admin/ panel using `admin@example.com` and `password`.